openlilylib/snippets/ly/gridly/README.md

    `-` marking missing ones.

- - `\gridCheck` : checks that all the parts within a segment have the same duration.
-If the structure of that segment has been specified, then the duration specified there is used as a reference, otherwise the duration of the various parts are compared among themselves.
+ - `\gridCheck` : checks that all the parts within a segment have the same duration, for all the segments.
+If the template of that segment has been specified, then its duration is used as a reference, otherwise the duration of the various parts are compared among themselves.
+The use of this function is entirely optional.
+It can be used any time you wish to check the grid contents, even multiple times.

  - `\gridSetRange <seg-sel>`: sets the range of cells that should be retrieved by `gridGetMusic` and `gridGetLyrics`.
 If this function